jesshohohoho/learnyloopy/UserGuide.md

 <a id="Like-a-Comment"></a>
 ### ***❤️ Like a Comment***

-- To like a comment on a post, follow a similar method to navigate to the comment section as shown in ***[Comment a Post](#comment-a-post)***.
+- To like a comment on a post, follow a similar method to navigate to the comment section as shown in [Comment a Post](#Comment-a-Post).
-- Click the like button located at the right of each comment.
+- Click the `like` button located at the right of each comment.

-**NOTE: Credits are only earned when a comment receives likes from other users.
-Self-likes do not contribute to credits but will still be included in the total like count.**

-- Return to the main Forum page by clicking the return button as shown below.
+- Return to the main **Forum** page by clicking the `Return` button as shown below.

 <table>
   <tr>